qunderriner/missing_middle_zillow/README.md

 Note: at the moment altair charts are not rendering in github, hopefully this bug will be fixed soon.

+- `viz` contains the 11 charts output from main analysis notebook

 - `aux_data` contains all data and an auxiliary file needed to run the notebook, except four large files noted below (all also noted inline where needed):

   - `cols_to_keep.py` - This a python file imported by the notebook that simply contains a long list of dates we want to keep in our analysis.
 Only seperated out for readability.